madees/dbaudio-DS100-Chataigne-Module/README.md

 ## Module interface
 First, Module parameters :
-- Default Coordinate Mapping : used in all commands that need to specify a coordiante mapping.
+- Default Coordinate Mapping : used in all commands that need to specify a coordinate mapping.
-If you keep the mapping parameter at 0, it will use this default value.
+If you keep the command mapping parameter at 0, it will use this default value instead.

 - EnSpace Reverb Room :
-A selector to directly change the EnSpace Room.
+A selector to directly change or turn off the EnSpace room simulator from Chataigne GUI.
-Reminder with roomIndex numbers if you use the command instead.

 - OSC Output port :
 Default IP address setting is 192.168.1.100.
-You can change it if necessary here.
+You can change it there if necessary.

 - Values>DS100 Device status
 The only action there is a trigger, that will collect the Device infos.
 All others values are read only.
-"Is there anybody out there" is blue when the Device answers to Ping.
+"Is there anybody out there" indicator is turning blue when the Device answers to Ping.

 ## Commands
 From now, in V1, only commands have been implemented and tested.